* Was a contributing editor to The New Republic and The American Prospect

-Contending that “the judiciary is already politicized,” Sunstein says the notion that “judges are not policymakers” is a “myth.”
-Judges’ “political commitments,” he states, “very much influence their votes.”
-He contends that “judges are subject to conformity pressures, and like-minded judges go to extremes, in the sense that ideological predispositions are heightened when judges are sitting with others who were appointed by presidents of the same political party.”
+Contending that “the judiciary is already politicized,” Sunstein, in his 2003 book Why Societies Need Dissent, says the notion that “judges are not policymakers” is a “myth.”
+Judges’ “political commitments,” he maintains, “very much influence their votes.”
+He also states that “judges are subject to conformity pressures, and like-minded judges go to extremes, in the sense that ideological predispositions are heightened when judges are sitting with others who were appointed by presidents of the same political party.”

-In 2005 the American Constitution Society (ACS) sponsored a conference at Yale Law School titled “The Constitution in 2020,” whose purpose was to give liberal/left lawyers and judges a forum wherein they could trade ideas on what they would like the U.S. Constitution to look like 15 years down the road, and how they could influence it toward that end.
-Sunstein participated in this forum, where he put forth his ideas about a “Second Bill of Rights.” _T_he Weekly Standard offered this assessment of the goals of the ACS forum:
+In April 2005, the Yale chapter of the American Constitution Society (ACS) sponsored a conference at Yale Law School titled “The Constitution in 2020,” whose purpose was to give liberal/left lawyers and judges a forum wherein they could trade ideas on what they would like the U.S. Constitution to look like 15 years down the road, and how they could influence it toward that end.
+Sunstein participated in this forum, where he put forth his ideas about a “Second Bill of Rights.”
+John Hinderaker wrote in The Daily Standard this assessment of the goals of the ACS forum:

 “The essence of the progressive constitutional project is to recognize ‘positive’ rights, not just ‘negative’ rights, so that citizens are not only guaranteed freedom from specified forms of government interference, but also are guaranteed the receipt of specified economic benefits.
 The bottom line is that Congress would no longer have the discretion to decline to enact liberal policies.
 The triumph of the left would be constitutionally mandated.”

-Under such a system, government “incentives and nudges” would replace “requirements and bans.”
+Under such a system, government would employ “incentives and nudges” rather than “requirements and bans.”